mozilla/firefox57-sprint/CODE_OF_CONDUCT.md

 ## How to treat each other

   * Be respectful and welcoming
-* Understand different perspectives
+  * Try to Understand different perspectives
-* Do not threaten or make use of violence
+  * Do not threaten violence
-* Empower other people in the community
+  * Empower others
-* Strive for excellence professionally and humanly wise
+  * Strive for excellence
   * Don’t expect to agree with every decision

 ---